iseki-masaya/clearcrypt/CONTRIBUTING.md

 [Coding Rules]: https://cryptocoding.net/index.php/Coding_rules

-1. Thou shalt always compare secret strings in constant time
+1. Secret strings MUST be compared in constant time
-2. Thou shalt not branch on secret data
+2. Programs MUST NOT branch on secret data
-3. Thou shalt not perform table lookups indexed by secret data
+3. Secret data MUST NOT be used for table lookups
-4. Thou shalt not bound loops with secret-dependent values
+4. Loops MUST NOT be bounded secret-dependent values
-5. Thou shalt always try to outsmart compiler optimizations which might impact security
+5. Compiler optimizations which might impact security SHOULD be worked around
-6. Thou shalt always make potentially insecure APIs obvious so they're never confused with secure ones
+6. Potentially insecure APIs MUST be clearly labeled so they're never confused with secure ones
-7. Thou shalt always diligently separate the abstraction levels of the library into separate layers
+7. The abstraction levels of the library SHOULD be cleanly separated
-8. Thou shalt always use unsigned bytes to represent binary data
+8. Unsigned bytes MUST always be used to represent binary data
-9. Thou shalt always use separate types for secret and non-secret data
+9. Separate types MUST be used for secret and non-secret data
-10. Thou shalt ALWAYS use separate types for different types of information
+10. Separate types MUST always be used for different types of information
-11. Thou shalt always clean thy memory of secret data
+11. Memory MUST always be cleaned after use
-12. Thou shalt always use strong randomness
+12. Random data MUST always come from a secure source

 ## Style